ET-Technologies/People-Counter/WRITEUP.md

 ## Model Research

 Model 1: SSD MobileNet V2 COCO
--[Test]
+- [Test]
-I converted the model to an IR with following arguments:
+- I converted the model to an IR with following arguments:

 # Project Write-Up